sunkai-8304/sunkai.github.io/content/authors/admin/_index.md

 - name: University at Buffalo
   url: https://www.buffalo.edu/

-# Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in user profile at end of posts）
-bio: My research interests include GEOAI, Public Health, Urban Analytics.

 # Interests to show in About widget
 interests: